Anthony-Massaad/Elevator-Simulator/README.txt

 The purpose of this project is to design and create a system that simulates an elevator.
 It consists of three subsystems, the Elevator, the Scheduler, and the Floor.

 For the purpose of Iteration 5, the system utilizes a Graphical User Interface to display the original functionality of the Scheduler, the Elevator Subsystem, and the Floor Manager.
-The system now also takes measurements of particular tasks, including door open/close time as well as
+The system now also takes measurements of particular tasks, including door open/close time as well as the time to move between floors.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------